-UPDATE 2-Emerging market turmoil boosts safe-haven euro zone debt, Italy suffers
+UPDATE 3-Emerging market turmoil boosts safe-haven euro zone debt, Italy suffers

 Berenberg European economist Carsten Hesse said in a note that while a full blow Turkish banking crisis would have some negative repercussions for euro zone banks with a large exposure to Turkey, the overall exposure of the euro zone banking sector seems too small to spark a “significant” euro zone crisis.

-Italian bonds felt the ripple effects as investors steered clear of risky assets.

-Political worries also weighed on sentiment towards the euro zone’s third biggest economy.
+Italian bonds felt the ripple effects as investors steered clear of risky assets, while domestic political worries also weighed on sentiment.

 Italy should scrap a clause in its constitution obliging it to run a balanced budget, deputy Prime Minister Luigi Di Maio said, adding the government was not yet working on the matter.

-Markets fear the big spending plans of the new anti-establishment coalition will push up Italy’s already high debt levels and bring about a collision with European Union fiscal rules.
+Markets fear the big spending plans of the new anti-establishment coalition will push up Italy’s already high debt levels and put it on a collision course with the EU and its fiscal rules.

-Two-year Italian bond yields were up 8 bps at 1.07 percent , while the gap over German peers briefly widened by 10 bps from late Thursday levels to 263 bps before pulling back to around 258 bps.
+Italian 10-year bond yields were up 5 bps at 2.95 percent , pushing the gap over German peers to 260 bps from 253 bps late on Thursday.

 Italian debt insurance costs hit the highest level in two months.

-Reporting by Dhara Ranasinghe, Additional reporting by Karin Strohecker; Editing by Janet Lawrence
+Reporting by Dhara Ranasinghe, Additional reporting by Karin Strohecker; Editing by Janet Lawrence and Hugh Lawson